anyscale/madewithml.github.io/docs/index.md

                                     </div>
                                 </div>
                             </div>
-                            <p class="card-subtitle mb-0">"This is not a usual ML class, it covers productionalization part of ML projects - the most important part from a business point of view."</p>
+                            <p class="card-subtitle">"This is not a usual ML class, it covers productionalization part of ML projects - the most important part from a business point of view."</p>
                         </div>
                     </div>
                 </div>